Mr. Nobody (film): Plot

-Alternately, after being rejected by Elise, teenage Nemo resolves to marry the first girl who dances with him at the next school dance, who turns out to be Jean.
-Though they marry and have two sons and he becomes rich, Nemo grows unhappy and bored, so he puts all of his assets in Jean's name and leaves his family.
-Now making all of his decisions randomly via coin toss, he goes to the airport and tells a chauffeur that he is Daniel Jones, the man the chauffeur is waiting for.
-He is taken to a hotel, where he is murdered while taking a bath, and his body is dumped in the woods by the assassins, who question whether they have killed the right man.
+Alternately, after being rejected by Elise, teenage Nemo resolves to marry the first girl who dances with him, who turns out to be Jean.
+Though they marry, have two sons, and become rich, Nemo is bored and puts all of his assets in Jean's name and leaves.
+Making decisions via coin toss, he claims to be the person for whom a chauffeur is waiting.
+He is taken to a hotel where he is murdered and his body is dumped in the woods by the assassins, who question whether they have killed the right man.

-As well as the many paths that Nemo's life could take or has taken, adult Nemo is also seen to repeatedly awaken in an artificial, surrealistic environment dominated by argyle patterns.
-Following clues that he finds scattered throughout this world, he arrives at a dilapidated house, where he finds a DVD player hooked up to a television.
-In a strangely interactive video, 34-year-old Nemo is told by 118-year-old Nemo that this is a universe where Nemo Nobody was never born and his consciousness is stuck in some sort of limbo.
-The old Nemo states that he is experiencing the story from the end and the adult Nemo must stay alive until 5:50 a.m. on 12 February 2092.
+Adult Nemo also repeatedly awakens in a surreal environment dominated by argyle patterns.
+Following clues that he finds in this world, he arrives at a dilapidated house with a DVD player and television.
+In an interactive video, 118-year-old Nemo tells 34-year-old Nemo that this is a universe where Nemo was never born, and his consciousness is stuck in limbo.
+Old Nemo states that he is experiencing the story from the end, and that adult Nemo must stay alive until 5:50 a.m. on 12 February 2092.

-Epilogue

-Before his death, old Nemo tells the journalist that neither of them exist—they are figments of the imagination of 9-year-old Nemo at the train station as he struggles to choose between his parents.
-This is an impossible decision, but he knows it will define his life from then on, so the young boy is trying to determine which is the correct choice by tracing various potential outcomes of each.
-Ultimately, he takes a third option: he leaves both parents and runs away towards an unknown future.
+In epilogue, Old Nemo tells the journalist that neither of them exists — they are figments of 9-year-old Nemo's imagination as he struggles to choose between his parents.
+The boy is trying to choose by tracing the potential outcomes.
+He takes a third option: leaving both parents for an unknown future.

-On his death bed, Nemo recalls a reunion with Anna at the lighthouse.
-The calculated time of his death arrives, and his last word, "Anna", is broadcast to the world.
+Near death, Nemo recalls reuniting with Anna at the lighthouse.
+The moment of his death arrives, and his last word, "Anna", is broadcast.
 The universe ceases to expand and begins to contract.
-The flow of time having reversed, old Nemo comes back to life and begins to cackle joyously.
-The other dead Nemos also come back to life, and Nemo's parents get back together.
-9-year-old Nemo reverse-runs to 9-year-old Anna and reverse-skips rocks with her.
+The flow of time reverses, old Nemo comes back to life and cackles joyously.
+The other Nemos come back to life and Nemo's parents get back together.
+9-year-old Nemo runs in reverse to 9-year-old Anna and they reverse-skip stones together.